-Bouquets of Hope Now on Sale
+Bouquets of Hope go on SALE soon!

 What Is Jay’s Hope Fund?

 Jay Carter Ashby, our third child, was very much a wanted child.
 Adored by his family,he was usually found running on the soccer field, dribbling a basketball, sketching caricatures or locating a new fishing spot.
 A good student, talented athlete,and gifted musician, Jay was in his late teens when things began to change… and life would never be the same for him, or our family.
 At an age when most are preparing for their careers, Jay developed a schizophrenia-related disorder.
 The depression, delusions and stigma would not release Jay from their grip, and eventually he gave up on life.

 Just what does a grieving parent do to cope with such a loss?
 Jay had expressed his hopes: to have a place to live, to have a job, to contribute to society.
 If he had only had the appropriate care in time to give him a chance… And so Jay’s Hope was born as a way to bring hope to other sufferers of serious mental illnesses, and their families!